TaylorAbraham/Tay-s-Templates/README.md

 # Tay's Templates

-A collection of boilerplate that I use for all my projects
+A collection of boilerplate that I use for my projects

 ## How to Use